marcel-goldschen-ohm/manim-dynamic-code/README.md

 ```

 ## Animation or not?
-For most of the actions described here, if `kwargs['player']` is defined and references the parent scene, then the action will be animated, otherwise it will be instantaneous.
+For most of the actions described here, if `player=scene` is passed as a kwarg, then the action will be animated, otherwise it will be instantaneous.
 See above examples for appending code.

 An unfortuante side-effect of this hacky way to animate code change sequences is that the animations cannot be played simultaneously with other animations.
 I'm not sure how to work around this at the moment.